python/devguide/committing.rst

 (and it **will** break someone's code).
 If you are unsure if the breakage is worth it, ask on python-dev.

-Third, ensure the patch is attributed correctly by adding the contributor's name to ``Misc/ACKS`` if they aren't already there (and didn't add themselves in their patch) and by mentioning "Patch by <x>" in the ``Misc/NEWS`` entry and the checkin message.
+Third, ensure the patch is attributed correctly with the contributor's name in ``Misc/ACKS`` if they aren't already there (and didn't add themselves in their patch) and by mentioning "Patch by <x>" in the ``Misc/NEWS`` entry and the checkin message.
 If the patch has been heavily modified then "Initial patch by <x>" is an appropriate alternate wording.